Majority World Theology

 24. The Holy Spirit: Power for Life and Hope, C. René Padilla

-Part IV: So Great a Salvation: Soteriology in the Majority World
+Part Four: So Great a Salvation: Soteriology in the Majority World

 25. The New Covenant and New Creation: Western Soteriologies and the Fullness of the Gospel, Daniel J. Treier